YoursSto/yourssto.github.io/themes/new/content/posts/root-xmas-2025/index.md

 - We cannot use parentheses, so no `system()`.
 - We cannot use curly braces `{}` either.

-After digging into this [GNU awk documentation](https://www.gnu.org/software/gawk/manual/gawk.html#Using-getline-from-a-Pipe), I learned that it is possible to execute commands with `awk "<command> | getline" <file>`
+After digging into this [GNU awk documentation](https://www.gnu.org/software/gawk/manual/gawk.html#Using-getline-from-a-Pipe), I learned that it is possible to execute commands with `awk ""<command>" | getline" <file>`

 In our case, this allows us to run a command using `awk "\"cmd\"|getline" <file>` and hence, run commands as root.
 All we need now is to `cat` the flag file.
 However, there is still one issue, we cannot use either `s` or `h`, nor `/` .
 To bypass that, we can use hex encoding for the blacklisted characters.